Join us for the 5th annual Golfers Against Cystic Fibrosis Golf Tournament in celebration of Marc Belanger.Read More

 CF clinic specific data from the Canadian Cystic Fibrosis (CF) Registry are now available to the public for the first time in Cystic Fibrosis Canada’s history, demonstrating enhanced focus on leading in quality improvement and excelling in CF care, and ultimately moves us closer to our goal of establishing national standards for CF care and treatment across Canada.

-QUICK FACTS FROM THE 2014 CANADIAN CF REGISTRY
+QUICK FACTS FROM THE 2015 CANADIAN CF REGISTRY REPORT

 The first national Canadian CF Registry was created in the early 1970s with the goal of monitoring important clinical trends in the Canadian CF population.
 The Registry has played an invaluable role in helping to improve the quality and length of life of people with cystic fibrosis.